SwarmUS/Propolis/README.md

 * The python libraries for protobuf to generate the required files

 Nanopb itself will be fetch at generation to allow compilation on embedded targets.
-On ubuntu 20.04 you can download these requirements using `apt install protobug-compiler python3-protobuf`
+On Ubuntu 20.04 you can download these requirements using `apt install protobuf-compiler python3-protobuf`

 ### Libraries